Selendroid Tutorial: Android Test Automation Framework

 Selendroid – Server

-This server runs over the device along with the application under test.
+This server runs on the device along with the application under test.
 There is a two-way communication between the server as well as the application under test.

 AndroidDriverApp